 in the Greater Boston area

 Local Community and Beyond

-- Outside the Box - In 2013, Boston will be host to a first-of-its-kind eight-day multi-arts festival held at locations in and around the city.
+- Outside the Box - Boston is host to a first-of-its-kind nine-day multi-arts festival held at locations in and around the city.
 Events are open to all, and no charge when held in one of many public spaces.